slavik-pastushenko/tokenomics-simulator-rs/examples/README.md

-# Tokenomics Simulator CLI Example
+# Tokenomics Simulator Examples

-This example demonstrates how to use the `tokenomics-simulator` crate to create and run a tokenomics simulation via a command-line interface (CLI).
+This directory contains various examples demonstrating how to use the `tokenomics-simulator` crate to create and run tokenomics simulations.

 ## Documentation